esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ```

-If you get an error saying - Taxonomy not found, then run ktUpdateTaxonomy caommand
+In case you get an error saying - Taxonomy not found, run ktUpdateTaxonomy.sh command again.

 ```
 ktUpdateTaxonomy.sh